 Using a password manager helps here, as it can create strong passwords and remember them for you.
 But, even if you use a password manager, you’ll at least need to create and a remember a strong password for your password manager.

 Dealing with Passwords the Easy Way

-With the plethora of websites that you probably have accounts for, there’s simply no way to easily remember every single password without duplicating them.
-This is where a password manager comes in — as long as you create a strong master password that you can remember, that’s the last password you’ll need to deal with.
+With the plethora of websites for which you probably have accounts, there’s simply no way to easily remember every single password without duplicating passwords or resorting to some sort of pattern.
+This is where a password manager comes in—as long as you create a strong master password that you can remember, that’s the last password you’ll need to deal with.

 There are a number of password managers, but Dashlane is probably the best choice for the average person.
 They have easy to use apps for every single platform, they integrate with every web browser, and it’s completely free to use the basic features.
 If you want to sync your passwords between different devices, you’ll need to upgrade to a premium account, but we recommend testing the free version out on your main computer first.

 Password managers have a ton of great features like a security dashboard, password changer, and a lot more.
 If you’re serious about security, you’ll make sure to use strong passwords everywhere, and the easiest way to manage them is a password manager like Dashlane.

 According to the traditional advice—which is still good—a strong password:

 - Has 12 Characters, Minimum: You need to choose a password that’s long enough.
 There’s no minimum password length everyone agrees on, but you should generally go for passwords that are a minimum of 12 to 14 characters in length.
 A longer password would be even better.